tomjnunez/task_manager_redux/README.md

 ### An SQL Detour

-At this point, let's go ahead and do some of the basic things that we need to do to get SQL set up in our project.
+At this point, let's do some of the basic things that we need to do to get SQL set up in our project.
 We'll need to take the following steps:

 * Add an SQL gem to our Gemfile
 * Create an SQL database and a Task table in that database